Winds-Studio/Leaf-website/pages/docs/config/system-properties.md

 Use this JVM flag to set a specific mirror repository for SpigotLibraryLoader or PaperLibraryLoader.

-For example, use the flag below to define Aliyun's repo as the mirror repo.
+For example, use the flag below to define Aliyun's repository as the maven repository mirror, which can provide faster library download speed for servers in Chinese mainland.
 ```
 -DLeaf.library-download-repo=https://maven.aliyun.com/repository/public
 ```